ParBLiSS/FastANI/README.md

 As of now, FastANI doesn't support parallelization internally.
 However, for one-to-many or many-to-many genome comparisons, users can simply divide their reference database into multiple chunks, and execute them as parallel processes.
 We provide a [script](scripts) in the repository to randomly split the database for this purpose.

+One way to parallelize is with `xargs`.
+In this example, we provide six queries (really two queries three times over), and also two references per query.
+Output is saved in six separate files that can be combined in the next step.

+    export FNA=$(ls data/*.fna)
+    echo $FNA $FNA $FNA | xargs -P 6 -n 1 bash -c '
+      for i in $FNA; do
+        ./fastANI -q $0 -r $i -o /dev/stdout; done > tmp.$$.tsv
+    '
+    cat tmp.*.tsv > fastani.tsv
+    rm tmp.*.tsv

 ### Troubleshooting

 Users are welcome to report any issue or feedback related to FastANI by posting a [Github issue](https://github.com/ParBLiSS/FastANI/issues).